pg_proc#

 pg_type.oid

 An array with the data types of the function arguments.
-This includes only input arguments (including INOUT and VARIADIC arguments), and thus represents the call signature of the function.
+This includes only input arguments (including INOUT arguments), and thus represents the call signature of the function.

 proallargtypes